.

 A. There are seven specific poses of the Buddha, each linked to a day of the week.
 These postures represent key events in the Buddha’s life and are used in Thai temples to help people make merit based on their birth day.

-A. Your Buddha posture is determined by the day of the week you were born.
-To find out, search for a “day of week calculator” online and enter your birth date.
-For example, if you were born on a Thursday, your Buddha posture is Pang Samathi, the Meditating Buddha.
-Thai people pay respect to the Buddha image that corresponds to their birth day when visiting temples.
+A. Your Buddha posture is determined by the day of the week you were born, not the date.
+Use the calculator at the top of this page and enter your birth date.
+If you were born on a Thursday, your posture is Pang Samathi, the Meditating Buddha.
+At any temple in Thailand, walk to that statue, drop a coin in the bowl, and pay your respects.
+That’s all there is to it.

 Willy Thuan